Dharani2414/SQLCodingChallenge/README.md

-# 🚘 SQLCoding – Based Vehicle Leasing System
+# 🚘 SQLCoding – Vehicle Leasing System

 This project showcases a SQL-based Car Rental System, developed as part of a coding challenge.
 It includes complete database design, data manipulation, and analytical queries for managing vehicles, customers, leases, and payments.